-- No toilet No access to any of the toilet systems explained below. - Bucket system A top structure with a seat over a bucket.
+No toilet - No access to any of the toilet systems explained below.

+Bucket system - A top structure with a seat over a bucket.
 The bucket is periodically removed and the contents disposed of.
 (Note: this system is widely used but poses health risks to the collectors.
-Most authorities are actively attempting to discontinue the use of these buckets in their local regions). - Pit toilet A top structure over a pit. - Ventilation improved pit A pit toilet but with a fly screen and vented by a pipe.
-Depending on soil conditions, the pit may be lined. - Flush toilet Waste is flushed into an enclosed tank, thus preventing the waste to flow into the surrounding environment.
+Most authorities are actively attempting to discontinue the use of these buckets in their local regions).

+Pit toilet - A top structure over a pit.

+Ventilation improved pit - A pit toilet but with a fly screen and vented by a pipe.
+Depending on soil conditions, the pit may be lined.

+Flush toilet - Waste is flushed into an enclosed tank, thus preventing the waste to flow into the surrounding environment.
 The tanks need to be emptied or the contents pumped elsewhere.

-Makana Local Municipality had a total number of 19 800 flush toilets (84.65% of total households), 2 330 Ventilation Improved Pit (VIP) (9.98% of total households) and 893 (3.82%) of total households pit toilets.
+Makana local Municipality has a total number of 21 000 flush toilets (85.50% of the total households), 2 380 ventilation improved PIT(VIP)(9.69% of total households) and 862 (3.50%) of total households' pit toilets.